-There is a selection of tools and ways a trader can analyze the Forex market to develop buy and sell trading ideas and forecast future currency trends.
+There is a selection of tools and ways a trader can analyse the Forex market to find trading opportunities and forecast future currency trends.
 There are three main groups of market analysis:

 - Technical Analysis